andvish93/Distributed-NoSQL-application/README.md

 func.py contains all the required functionalities as listed below:

-1.Users write and publish reviews
+  1. Write review on a particular business by a registered user.

-2.Search business by ratings
+	2. Search businesses by ratings(0 - 5).

-3.Search business by type
+	3. Search business by type(Eg. Mexican, Burgers, etc.).

-4.Search rating(????) by date
+	4. Get reviews given on a particular date.

-5.Users can search local area
+	5. Retrieve business in a particular city and state.

-6.Ability to delete or edit reviews made by users
+	6. Delete a particular review made by that user.

-7.Business wants to update characteristics
+	7. Update characteristics of a business(Eg: Vegan, For Children, Valet Parking, etc.).

-8. Search by hours of operation
+  8. Get list of all elite user in a specified year.

-9. Review that is most useful
+  9. Fetch review that has received most useful votes.

-10.Search user with highest stars
+	10. Obtain user names who has been rated with highest stars.

-11.Delete/Update a review
+	11. Update the review made by user.

-12.Delete a User account
+	12. Deletion of a user account.

-13.Year when most users joined
+	13. Get top cities by number of business in a city of a particular state.

-14.Review that contains “good”, “amazing”
+	14. Obtain review that contains “good” and “amazing” as a keyword.

-15.Business currently open in particular postal code.
+	15. Get list of business currently opened in a particular postal code.

 main.py asks for input as a number from the options above (1 - 15)